 Founded in 1985, Main Line Health is a not-for-profit health system serving portions of Philadelphia and its western suburbs.
 Main Line Health's commitment-to deliver advanced medicine to treat and cure disease while also playing an important role in prevention and disease management as well as training physicians and other health care providers-reflects our intent to keep our community and ourselves well ahead.
-A team of more than 10,000 employees and 2,000 physicians care for patients throughout the Main Line Health system.
+The system has more than 13,000 employees and over 2,100 employed and independent physicians and advanced practice providers.